JCamp74/StatsRepoProject2/README.md

 MatLab PlotterSalterSmoother contains the ".m" MatLab file to plot, salt and smooth data for a graphed output.

 PlotSaltSmoothJFreeChart contains the files created in a Maven project for JFreeChart usage.
 Creates a graph of the plotted, salted, smoothed data using JFreeChart.

+PlotterSalterSmootherFunctionsGraphed contains the graph of all three CSV data files graphed.
+All are created on the same graph, with a given legend at the bottom.